CreateAI: Financial health

 Founded with money from Charles Chao of Sina, the company later raised funding from Volkswagen, United Parcel Service, and U.S. Xpress Enterprises.
 In April 2021, the company raised over US$1 billion in an initial public offering, leading to a valuation of almost $8.5 billion.
 The company was reportedly the first autonomous trucking company to go public on the NASDAQ composite index.

 In the first half of 2022, TuSimple reported $220.5 million in losses and $4.9 million in revenue.

 In December 2022, TuSimple announced a restructuring to focus more sharply on commercializing its newest technologies.
 As a result, TuSimple dismissed around a quarter of its workforce, amounting to at least 350 employees.
 TuSimple representatives estimated that the downsizing would cost them between $10 and $11 million.

 TuSimple's stock also reported a 75% decrease from October 2022 and a 96% drop from their 2021 initial public offering price.

 In December 2023, the company announced that it would be winding down its U.S. operations and moving its business to China.
 With a valuation of $229 million, the company is looking for a buyer.

 In January 2024, TuSimple announced it was delisting from the NASDAQ.
-Facing shareholder lawsuits, a US federal judge issued an order restraining TuSimple from sharing trade secrets outside of the US in order to protect shareholder asset claims.
+Facing shareholder lawsuits, a US federal judge issued an order restraining TuSimple from sharing trade secrets outside of the U.S. in order to protect shareholder asset claims.
 TuSimple subsequently suspended its operations in China.